Madagascar court declares Rajoelina president, rejects fraud complaint

 High Constitutional Court chairman Jean Eric Rakotoarisoa ratified results given by the Indian Ocean island’s electoral board last month saying Rajoelina won 55.66 percent of votes versus 44.34 percent for Marc Ravalomanana.

+“The victory is not only mine.
+It is also the victory of Malagasy people,” Rajoelina, a 44-year-old businessman, told jubilant supporters at his party’s headquarters.

-Rajoelina, a 44-year-old businessman, had ousted Ravalomanana, a 69-year-old known as “the milkman” for his ownership of a dairy conglomerate, in a 2009 coup.
+He had ousted Ravalomanana, 69, who is known as “the milkman” for his ownership of a dairy business, in a 2009 coup.

-But both men said this time they would accept the outcome of the vote.
+Both men said this time they would accept the outcome of the vote.
 However, after a Dec.
 19 runoff, Ravalomanana’s team asked the court to nullify the results and submitted more than 200 complaints about balloting and vote counting.

 European Union observers said the election was calm and they did not witness any fraud.

-Both men were in court for Tuesday’s ruling, but left without commenting.
+Both men were in court for Tuesday’s ruling.

 Madagascar is one of Africa’s poorest nations, with about 80 percent of its 25 million people living on less than $2 per day.